daniellecrobinson/mini-wow-pdx/mini-wow-pdx-schedule.md

 6:05-7 **Icebreaker:** Everyone answers the same 3 Qs about their project.
 1. What led you to start this project?
 What gap does it fill?
-2. What is a project or that you admire and what would you like to borrow or emulate in your project?
+2. Are there projects that you've looked to for inspiration?
 2. What does your ideal scenario look like if your project succeeds - the pie in the sky scenario of success?

 7-7:15 **Break**